How to play with vibrato

 - Holding the fiddle like a guitar, put your left hand on the neck, in a playing position, then slide the left hand hard up against the body of the fiddle.
 Make sure you are holding your fiddle in a position where your left hand can feel really relaxed.
 Take your fingers off the strings, and so that the palm of your hand is in an open position.
 While the arm below the wrist is kept still, you can use a wrist action to get your palm and fingers to sway backwards and forwards.
 It’s important to start by moving the hand away from the body of the fiddle.
 At this stage, you’re using the body of the fiddle, bracing the hand against it, so that the forearm doesn’t move.
 Notice that all the movement is initiated in the wrist, and results in the palm moving.
 The fingers are only moving because of the movement of the palm.

-- Place your 2nd or 3rd finger on the A string.
+- Place your 2nd or 3rd finger very lightly on the A string, so it’s just resting on top of it.
 Starting by moving the hand away from the body of the fiddle, repeating the same action in the hand that you did in the previous section.
 This should make the tip of your finger slide up and down the string.
 Practice this until it feels more natural

 - Once you feel you have this movement, repeat all the steps above but with the left hand further down the neck of the fiddle.
 Start by moving your hand down the neck of the fiddle so it’s your usual playing place.
 With the open palm, and fingers off the strings, repeat the same motion, starting with moving the hand away from the body of the fiddle.
 Let the palm of the hand move, while keeping the forearm still.

 - Now place your 2nd or 3rd finger on the A string.
 Using the same motion in the wrist, move your hand backwards and forwards.
 Then add pressure onto the finger until you have achieved the rolling motion